 The ensuing “Space Race” heated up further in 1961 when Soviet cosmonaut Yuri Gagarin became the first human in space.

 U.S. President John F. Kennedy responded to Gagarin’s feat by making the bold claim that the U.S. would put a man on the moon by the end of the decade.
 The U.S. succeeded—on July 16, 1969, astronaut Neil Armstrong became the first person to walk on the moon.

 A longtime Communist Party politician, Mikhail Gorbachev came to power in 1985.
 He inherited a stagnant economy and a crumbling political system.
 He introduced two sets of policies he hoped would reform the political system and help the USSR become a more prosperous, productive nation.
 These policies were called glasnost and perestroika.

 Gorbachev’s glasnost plan called for political openness.
 It addressed personal restrictions of the Soviet people.
-Glasnost eliminated remaining traces of Stalinist repression, such as the banning of books and the much-loathed secret police.
+Glasnost eliminated remaining traces of Stalinist repression, such as the banning of books (like Boris Pasternak’s Nobel Prize-winning “Dr. Zhivago”) and the much-loathed secret police (though the KGB wouldn’t fully dissolve until the Soviet Union’s collapse in 1991).
 Newspapers could criticize the government, and parties other than the Communist Party could participate in elections.